 Best Terranea Views for Whale Watching

 “If you don’t want to get on a boat, you don’t have to,” says Lauren.
 “Once it’s grey whale season, you can see whales right from the patio at Nelson’s while having lunch or watching the sunset.
-There’s a bell outside that people can ring when they spot a whale, and everyone kind of comes together to watch.
+There’s a bell outside that people can ring when they spot a whale, and everyone comes together to watch.
 It’s so fun.
 To me, it’s really special for people to be able to experience that, whether they are here on vacation or they live close by.”

 The Spa at Terranea

 “One of the best spots to view whales on-property is on the trail right in front of the spa,” says Lauren.
 “The whales are so close to you, and it’s just magical.
-There have been times on guided hikes where I hear the blowhole before I even see them.
+There have been times on guided hikes where I hear the blow before I even see them.
 And when we go kayaking from the beach cove to the Point Vicente Lighthouse, it’s a marine protected area so we also see everything from sea lions to bottlenose dolphins.”

 Written by Jennie Nunn